 How to get water out of iPhone

-Depending on what iPhone model you own and how much water (or liquid) has ingressed into it and the extent of exposure, there are different steps to fix your wet iPhone.
+Depending on what iPhone model you own and how much water (or liquid) has been ingressed into it, and the extent of exposure, there are different steps to fix your wet iPhone.
 If your iPhone is in a case, water might have gotten trapped when you dropped it.
 Remove the case and any other accessories from your phone, including your screen protector.

 Step 1 – Pat-dry your phone

-Make sure you do not use any fan or heater to dry the outside of your iPhone as this can damage many of its sensitive components.
+Make sure you do not use any fan or heater to dry the outside of your iPhone, as this can damage many of its sensitive components.

 Step 2 – Switch off your iPhone

-Like we mentioned initially, whether you should switch off the iPhone or keep it as it is, is a dilemma that strikes you the moment you drop your phone into the water.
+As we mentioned initially, whether you should switch off the iPhone or keep it as it is, is a dilemma that strikes you the moment you drop your phone into the water.
 However, the general consensus turns out to be that turning your phone off is a far better approach than leaving it on.
 Because when you switch off the phone, you minimize the chances of incoming notifications (or other factors) causing a short circuit and damaging the internal circuitry.

 So, once you give a vigorous shake to your iPhone and pat-dry it, power it down.
 While you do it, try to be quick and take as few steps as possible.